CFC-Servers/gm_throttle/README.md

 Assuming you can get the project cloned (some hosting interfaces may not support this), any auto-updater software should work just fine.

 ## Usage
-There are some comprehensive examples in the [examples folder](https://github.com/CFC-Servers/gm_throttle/tree/main/example), but the general idea:
+There are some comprehensive examples in the [examples folder](https://github.com/CFC-Servers/gm_throttle/tree/main/example), but a very simple usage example follows:

 ```lua
 require( "throttler" )